Skip to main content

 main.py

-from videosdk.plugins.openai import OpenAILLM
+from videosdk.agents.plugins import OpenAILLM

 context_window=ContextWindow(